Disclosures

 How hard is it to get a $60,000 loan?

-Getting a loan that large can be difficult.
-To get a $60,000 loan, you'll likely need a credit score of at least 670 and a DTI ratio of less than 40%.
+It can be difficult because of the high balance.
+To qualify for a $60,000 loan, you'll likely need a credit score of at least 670 and a DTI ratio of less than 40%.

 What's the monthly payment on a $60,000 loan?

-The monthly payment on a $60,000 personal loan depends on the interest rate and the loan term.
-A $60,000 loan at 7% for five years would equate to a minimum payment of $1,188.
+Your exact payment depends on your specific interest rate and loan term.
+For example, a $60,000 loan at a 7% interest rate over five years would result in an estimated monthly payment of $1,188.

 Where can I borrow $60,000?

-Several lenders, including LightStream, SoFi and LendingClub, offer $60,000 personal loans.
-You can also apply at your local bank or credit union.
+Several major lenders, including LightStream, SoFi and LendingClub, offer personal loans of this size.
+You can also apply at your local bank or credit union to compare offers.

 How quickly can I get a personal loan?